-C&I customers are driving significant amounts of renewable energy.
-In 2018, corporate buyers accounted for over one-fifth of the renewable energy power purchase agreements (PPAs) in the U.S. and have collectively deployed over 23 GW of new renewable energy over the last 5 years.
+C&I customers are driving significant amounts of clean energy.
+In 2018, corporate buyers accounted for over one-fifth of the renewable energy power purchase agreements (PPAs) in the U.S. and have collectively contracted nearly 47 gigawatts of clean energy over the last decade.

-However, different policy and market structures constrain options available to C&I customers to buy the renewable energy they want across markets in the US.
-Large energy buyers of many types – from businesses, to cities, to higher-ed – are increasing their commitments to renewable energy, and at times are making decisions about expanding or siting facilities based on access to renewable energy.
-This study is intended to help identify the most promising pathways to expand access to renewable energy across market types.
+However, different policy and market structures constrain options available to C&I customers to buy the clean energy they want across markets in the US.
+Energy customers of many types – from businesses, to cities, to higher-ed – are increasing their commitments to clean energy, and at times are making decisions about expanding or siting facilities based on access to clean energy.
+This study is intended to help identify the most promising pathways to expand access to clean energy across market types.